 If you’ve noticed black, grey or brown areas on your painted surface, chances are you’re dealing with a mould problem.

-As with mould anywhere, interior mould is caused by moisture.
-It’s often found on areas that are damp, receive little natural light and are poorly ventilated (bathrooms, kitchens and laundries).
-Mould is more likely to occur after use of a lower quality paint, failure to prime bare wood before painting, or if you’ve painted over a layer of mould without removing it.
+Exterior mould is usually caused by moisture.
+It’s often found in areas that are damp, and receive little or no direct sunlight (the underside of eaves are particularly vulnerable).
+Mould is more likely to occur after use of a lower quality paint, failure to prime clean bare wood before painting, or if you’ve painted over a coating of mould without removing it.

 First, test for mould by applying a few drops of household bleach to the discoloured area.
 If it disappears, it is probably mildew.
 Remove it by scrubbing with a diluted household bleach solution (one part bleach, three parts water).
 Be sure to wear rubber gloves and eye protection.
-Then, rinse thoroughly, allow to dry, prime and apply one or two coats of top quality paint like Dulux Wash&Wear® Plus+ Kitchen and Bathroom.
-Where possible, install an exhaust fan to help prevent re-growth.
+Power washing is also an option.
+Rinse thoroughly then remove and source of moisture where possible.
+Prime the surface with Dulux® PRECISION® Stain & Mould Blocker then apply an exterior top coat, Dulux® Weathershield® is recommended.

 More problem solving advice

 Cracking or flaking is the splitting of a dry paint film.
 This is a problem that needs fixing as it can lead to complete failure of the paint.
 For each problem you’ll find a guide to identifying it, its causes and solutions.